Microsoft’s metaverse vision is becoming clear—and makes sense

 “The way we see this is as an opportunity in a classic Microsoft sense both at the platform infrastructure level and in the application level,” Nadella began.
 “Teams is going to have Mesh meetings, so these immersive meetings which will start on 2D screens whether it’s PCs or phones, and then lead up to immersive experiences where you’ll wear your AR or VR goggles.”
 (Mesh is Microsoft’s mixed-reality collaboration software, where people are represented as 3D avatars.)
 Microsoft has said that Mesh for Teams will begin rolling out “in preview” to businesses and developers in the first half of 2022.

 Nadella says games might undergo a similar evolution from 2D to 3D experiences.
-“Already people are investing in their avatars, people are building on Minecraft worlds, so very naturally you can see us extend gaming as the metaverse evolves.”
+“Already people are investing in their avatars (as in Microsoft’s Forza racing simulation game); people are building on Minecraft worlds, so very naturally you can see us extend gaming as the metaverse evolves.”

-He gave an example Microsoft’s Forza racing simulation game, in which people are actively investing in building their avatars.
 In an interview with Bloomberg in November Nadella said that three of the company’s existing gaming franchises—Halo, Minecraft, and Flight Simulator—have already evolved into metaverses.
 He gave no time frame for when other Microsoft games might extend to the metaverse.

 Even though Meta/Facebook is trying to convince the world that social networking is the most natural on-ramp to the metaverse, it could just as easily be gaming instead.
 With games like Fortnite and Roblox, we’ve seen how easily gaming experiences can flow into purely social ones when people stop playing the game and just hang out.